Lemon Jelly: On hiatus (2008–present)

-The duo announced Lemon Jelly would be taking a hiatus as of 2008.
+The duo announced Lemon Jelly would be taking an indefinite hiatus as of 2008.
 Deakin released the news on their forum, also stating that whilst there was a possibility the two would work together again, they would be pursuing solo careers for the time being.
 Franglen stated on the forum that the two are still good friends and plan to work together again in the future.
+In 2011, Deakin formed a collaboration with Robin Jones of The Beta Band, called Flashman, and released their debut album To The Victor – The Spoils!.
 Up to mid-July 2015 their website stated that they were "Not dead, but sleeping" but the domain name was purchased by an independent web developer who revived the website with a memoir of all the albums and EPs the duo released, with a message stating that Deakin or Franglen could contact him to reclaim the domain.

-In 2011, Deakin formed a collaboration with Robin Jones of The Beta Band, called Flashman, and released their debut album To The Victor – The Spoils!.
+In a 2020 interview with Big Issue North, Fred Deakin stated “My feeling is that it’s probably done, if I’m being honest, which makes me a little sad because I would love there to be more Jelly and I think Nick feels very similar.
+We have talked about it in the past, but our schedules never quite seem to align… I would never say never, but if I was a betting man I wouldn’t put any money on it.”